IvaregVillalta/IvaregVillalta/README.md

 - 👋 Hi, I’m Ivareg
 - 👀 Interested in data science
-- 🌱 Just starting to learn
+- 🌱 Just starting the journey
 - 💞️ Looking to collaborate on data science projects related to crypto
-- 📫 How to reach me villalta.iva@gmail.com
+- 📫 Reach me villalta.iva@gmail.com

 <!---
 IvaregVillalta/IvaregVillalta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.